-9. Choice of law clauses in arbitration agreements are common but by no means the norm.5 Some BITs contain them6, others do not.7 Multilateral documents providing for investor/State arbitration are also not uniform in this regard.
-The North American Free Trade Agreement (NAFTA)8 and the Energy Charter Treaty9 contain choice of law clauses for investor/State arbitration.
-The Convention on the Settlement of Investment Disputes between States and Nationals of Other States (ICSID Convention) defers to an agreement by the parties on applicable law but provides its own choice of law clause in the absence of such an agreement.10 By contrast, the ICSID Additional Facility Rules do not specify the applicable law, in the absence of an agreement by the parties, but merely prescribes a method for ascertaining it.11
+149. Choice of law clauses in arbitration agreements are common but by no means the norm.
+Some BITs contain them them them the not.
+Multilateral documents providing for investor/State arbitration are also not uniform in this regard.
+The North American Free Trade Agreement (NAFTA) and the Energy Charter Treaty contain choice of law clauses for investor/State arbitration.
+The Convention on the Settlement of Investment Disputes between States and Nationals of Other States (ICSID Convention) defers to an agreement by the parties on applicable law but provides its own choice of law clause in the absence of such an